|Last Quarterly Update:||3/27/2017|

 |SIC Codes:||91 , 92 , 93 , 94 , 95 , 96 , 97|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Agencies in this sector administer government services at the federal, state, or municipal level.
+Agencies in this sector administer US government services at the federal, state, or municipal level.
 The largest government agencies by employment include the federal Department of Defense, Department of Veterans Affairs, Department of Homeland Security, Treasury Department, and Department of Justice.

 US state-specific data can be found in First Research's State profiles, for all 50 states and Washington, DC.
 Separate profiles also are available for Canadian provinces.

 Demand for federal government services is driven by population growth and changing demographics of the US population.
 The US Census Bureau estimates that the over-65 population will climb nearly 80 percent by 2030, which will increase the demand for programs like Social Security and Medicare over the next 20 years.
 State and local governments experience similar demand drivers, but face increasing or decreasing revenues from which to fund services based on shifts in the population, as well as changes in economic conditions.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options